FEUP-LTW-2025/ltw-project-ltw14g07/README.md

 ## Problems

 Due to time limit constraints, a participant was not able to merge their work to the main branch.
-So the code remins in a branch 'new', and the respective features were pointed as '!'.
+So the code remains in a branch 'new', and the respective features were pointed as '!'.